greeniot/CC3200-Sample/README.md

 }
 ```

-The library that is used by Energia needs to know the type of the pins that are used.
-Therefore, we have to setup the LEDs in the beginning to be initialized with the right pin mode.
+Most pins of the CC3200 are multiplexed, i.e. they can serve different purposes.
+Most of them can either be used for input or output.
+Therefore, we have to configure the pins which are connected to the LEDs in the beginning.
 For all of them we use the `OUTPUT` setting (resolving to 1, whereas `INPUT` would resolve to 0).
 The `digitalWrite` function is then used to write a value to a given address, e.g., 1 (named `HIGH`) to the address of the `RED_LED` or 0 (named `LOW`) to the address of the `GREEN_LED`.

 What happens here is that we get the following sequence: